itfanr/ros2-wiki/OSX-Development-Setup.md

 source <path_to_opensplice>/x86_64.darwin10_clang/release.com
 ```

-### RTI Connext (5.2.3)
+### RTI Connext (5.3)

 To use RTI Connext you will need to have obtained a license from RTI.

-You can install the OS X package of Connext version 5.2.3 provided by RTI [from this link](http://s3.amazonaws.com/RTI/Bundles/5.2.3/Evaluation/rti_connext_dds-5.2.3-eval-x64Darwin15clang7.0.dmg).
+You can install the OS X package of Connext version 5.3 provided by RTI from their [downloads page](https://www.rti.com/downloads).

 You also need a Java runtime installed to run the RTI code generator, which you can get [here](https://support.apple.com/kb/DL1572?locale=en_US).